Dog Health Recent Resources

 A few things you should consider about your animal’s comfort are their breed and their age when approaching your plans to provide care.

-Age and health also play a role, with senior and sick dogs getting colder quickly due to lost muscle mass and distracted bodies.
+Size affects how dogs lose warmth more quickly, with heavy dogs carrying more natural insulation.
+Age and health also play a role, with senior and sick dogs experiencing colder temperatures due to muscle loss and distracted bodies.

 Tips for Keeping Your Dog Warm